CoFH/cofh.github.io/docs/flux-infused-hammer/index.md

 diamond hammer, breaks up to 25 blocks at a time in a 5x5 area, and consumes 1,600 RF per use.

+When sneaking, a flux-infused hammer breaks only one block at a time.

 A flux-infused hammer can harvest the same blocks that a [flux-infused pickaxe](/docs/flux-infused-pickaxe/) can harvest.